2vw/mecha/README.md

 ### Thank You

 We appreciate your interest in Mecha!
-If you have any questions or suggestions, feel free to reach out to the development team via our [support server](https://rvlt.gg/EnyEfnXf).
+If you have any questions and/or suggestions, feel free to reach out to the development team via our [support server](https://rvlt.gg/EnyEfnXf).

 Enjoy using Mecha in your server!
 | Level | XP needed to level up | Total XP required |